CanntAim/Sick3/README.md

 # Sick3

-Freestyle Football Combo Tracking
 ---
 ![Freestyle Clip](https://github.com/CanntAim/Sick3/blob/switch-to-optical-flow/documentation/test_freestyle_normal.gif?raw=true)

 ## Summary

 Sick3 is Football Freestyle Combo Tracker proof-concept that aims to track basic trick combos that are composed of around the worlds, hop the worlds, and half around the worlds.
 We are not yet looking at more advanced No Touch combos or No Touch (multi-revolution) tricks for this first iteration.
-For examples as to what a basic freestyle combo may look like, refer to this excellent [video](https://www.youtube.com/watch?v=2Cb8T9QvvN4) by YourHowToDo YouTube channel that helps demonstrate the idea.
+For examples as to what a basic freestyle combo may look like, refer to this excellent [video](https://www.youtube.com/watch?v=2Cb8T9QvvN4) by _YourHowToDo_ YouTube channel that helps demonstrate the idea.
 Definition of a standard combo is _two or tricks done consecutively with no extra touch in-between_.
 More advanced combos exist that essentially _skip a touch_, these are known as NT combos, but they are out-of-scope for this project.

 ## Technical Goal